-Sheppard Mullin’s Supply Chain Management Team can help your company navigate this regulatory environment, identify the key risk areas in your supply chain, and build out best practices to mitigate these risks.
+Sheppard Mullin’s Supply Chain Management Team, part of the firm’s Governmental Practice, can help your company navigate this regulatory environment, identify the key risk areas in your supply chain, and build out best practices to mitigate these risks.
 Whether fine-tuning cybersecurity compliance, implementing plans to detect and avoid counterfeit or nonconforming parts, ensuring products meet various Buy American requirements, or managing obligations under U.S. export controls, securing the supply chain demands a careful examination of risks by an interdisciplinary team that can help manage and solve problems from multiple perspectives.

 Our Supply Chain Management Team has years of experience advising clients on supply chain compliance.
 We regularly design and implement corporate compliance programs, policies, and procedures.
 We also have substantial experience in handling sensitive internal investigations related to potential violations of federal statutes and administrative regulations.

 We are dedicated to advising U.S. and non-U.S. clients through issues and investigations relating to country of origin and domestic content requirements, most particularly those relating to the Buy American Act (BAA), the Trade Agreements Act (TAA), and various other “Buy America,” requirements (including the Build America, Buy America (BABA) requirements under the 2021 Infrastructure Investment and Jobs Act (IIJA)) that commonly accompany federal, state, and local projects that utilize federally-appropriated funds.